jasonbrianhall/wizardscastle/WIKI.md

 Enemies range from weak to strong:
 - Kobold, Orc, Wolf, Goblin, Ogre, Troll, Bear, Minotaur, Gargoyle, Chimera, Balrog, Dragon
+- Gargoyles and Dragons can break weapons so be careful
+- You can not attack monsters with your bare hands or if you have a book stuck to your hand

 ### Combat System